Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 C. Hat or bell

 The interface.
 Often aluminum.
-It sets offset, wheel clearance, and thermal expansion behavior.
+It sets the offset, the wheel clearance, and the thermal-expansion behavior.

 Bad hat geometry or stack-up is an easy way to create runout and uneven pad contact.